 My name is Laura, and I am currently a 5th year Neuroscience PhD candidate at The University of Illinois at Chicago.

 You may be wondering, “Laura, why spend 5 years of your life poking mice?”
 And really, the answer is simple.
 I love the brain.
 Why we do what we do is fascinating, and figuring out a piece of that puzzle has always been something that I wanted to do.
-Although my mouse-poking days will be over once I defend my PhD, I do plan on continuing to learn and translate science for y’all through science writing.
+As I conducted research, I also began to love communicating my science through writing and presentations.
+This infatuation with science communication has led me to medical writing, and I am now excited to help scientists from a range of disciplines communicate their research.
 If you’d like to collaborate on a science communication project, please contact me!
-I especially love making infographics to accompany my writing and presentations.

 When I’m not nerding out on neuroscience, I’m spending time with my family.
 Above you’ll find my wife, an active duty U.S. Marine, and not pictured is our fluffy rescue kitty, Candy Cane.